NonWonderDog/.vim/README.md

 * Remove the `~/.vim` path dependency on Windows.
 * Get Linux IME support (IBus-Anthy, etc) to work more like the Windows IME integration
+* Change cursor to underline in REPLACE mode in terminal Vim (check v:insertmode on InsertChange and InsertEnter)